-Purim is most Jewish kids’ favorite holiday.
+Purim is many Jewish kids’ favorite holiday.
 It’s got it all — costumes, pastries, noise, games.

 Purim commemorates the thwarting of the plans to kill all the Jews in the Persian empire.
 The story is told in the Book of Esther, and dates to the 5th century BC.

-Read on to learn a little bit about the holiday, the traditions associated with it, and how you can celebrate Purim in Charlotte.
+Read on to learn a little bit about the holiday, the traditions associated with it, and how you can celebrate Purim in the Triangle.
+You might want to just jump to the local events.

 The greeting on Purim is “Chag Purim Sameach,” which means Happy Purim.